janoleksiuk/Line-Follower/README.md

 ## 🔧 Arduino Setup

 The Arduino code reads values from the IR sensor and adjusts motor speeds to steer the car to stay on the line.
-The code is complied with  board from Arduino family.
+The code is compatibile with  board from Arduino family.